 What Does a Compliance Officer Do?

 Compliance officers enforce food safety or environmental protection policies.
 These professionals work in a wide range of industries, from healthcare to construction.
 ITo learn more about job opportunities in this field, read on.
-Schools offering Accounting degrees can also be found in these popular choices.

 Definition of a Compliance Officer